GiovanniEliasDaRosa/Audio-Visualization/README.md

 ## Features:

 **Real-Time Visualization:** Watch as your music transforms into visuals in real-time.
-Our app analyzes the audio's frequency and amplitude to generate bars that represent the volume of each Hertz channel, with heights ranging from 0% to 100%.
+My app analyzes the audio's frequency and amplitude to generate bars that represent the volume of each Hertz channel, with heights ranging from 0% to 100%.
 The bars are color-coded (green, yellow, or red) to indicate the volume level of each channel.

 ## How to Use